Share this post:

 #4 Dolce Vita, the sweet life in Halki village

 The small picturesque village of Halki has turned over the years to a travel blogger’s and Instagrammer’s favorite and has always had a high ranking on things to do in Naxos.
-The beautiful neoclassical designed houses, the Jasmine and Bougainvillea trees, and the small paved alleys make it very photogenic.
+The beautiful neoclassical-designed houses, the Jasmine and Bougainvillea trees, and the small paved alleys make it very photogenic.
 When finishing your stroll around the village, it is a good time to taste the most delicious patisserie on the island at the Dolce Vita cafe.
 From the Greek President, to renowned chefs, to locals and travelers, everyone rushes to this cozy, little cafe to taste a Cheesecake with myrtle, an orange pie, a brownie, or a choco praline.
 All desserts are prepared the same day by the owner and patissier, Christina, using the finest products, lots of care and love.
 One thing is for sure: Dolce Vita will offer you the sweetest memory of your summer holiday!

 #5 Boat tour to Koufinisia

 Koufonisia is a complex of two islands: Kato and Pano Koufonisi located at a very close distance on the East side of Naxos.
-Koufonisia stands out for their piscine-like turquoise waters, sandy beaches, sea caves, and a laid-back atmosphere.
-Kato Koufonisi is inhabited with only one tavern operating there for day-visitors whereas Pano Koufonisi has a main village with whitewashed traditional houses, lots of restaurants, and several amazing beaches such as Pori, Italida and Finikas.
-Koufonisia are pretty small and no car is needed.
+Koufonisia stands out for its piscine-like turquoise waters, sandy beaches, sea caves, and a laid-back atmosphere.
+Kato Koufonisi is inhabited with only one tavern operating there for day-visitors whereas Pano Koufonisi has the main village with whitewashed traditional houses, lots of restaurants, and several amazing beaches such as Pori, Italida and Finikas.
+Koufonisia is pretty small and no car is needed.
 Taking a boat tour to Koufonisia from Naxos is totally worth it and will be a strong highlight of your holidays!